thinkwee/thinkwee.github.io/source/_posts/PaperReading2.md

 -	Abstractive Document Summarization with a Graph-Based Attentional Neural Model
 -	Addressing the Rare Word Problem in Neural Machine Translation
 -	Abstractive Sentence Summarization with Attentive Recurrent Neural Networks
+-	UNSUPERVISED MACHINE TRANSLATION USING MONOLINGUAL CORPORA ONLY